 Currently, there are very few dedicated offerings in Ireland of childhood collections facilitating learning and cultural engagement.
 The Ark, Tara’s Palace, and Imaginosity target the child and family audience from different perspectives.
-Both the Dún Laoghaire Lexicon and National Maritime Museum offer educational and cultural programmes, as do the National Museum and the National Gallery.
-However, no venue offers the unique combination of historic collection, interactive learning possibilities and creative engagement in Ireland today.
-A gap exists currently in the national and local market which a Museum of Childhood could fulfil.
+Both the National Museum and the National Gallery offer educational programmes, however, no venue offers the unique combination of historic collection, interactive learning possibilities and creative engagement in Ireland today.
+A gap exists that a Museum of Childhood could fill.

-- Create significant economic impact as a high-grade family destination for both the tourist and domestic markets to complement existing attractions in the area
+- provide a high-grade family destination for both the tourist and domestic markets to complement existing attractions;

-- Generate increased footfall (there are over 200,000 visitors to Edinburgh Museum of Childhood per year), enhancing local businesses and retail outlets using existing excellent transport links
+- generate footfall (there are over 200,000 visitors to Edinburgh’s Museum of Childhood per year), enhancing local businesses and retail outlets;

-- Offer a unique support to national, social and educational policies affecting children and childhood development through the revised Curriculum and the National Children’s Strategy
+- offer a unique support to national, social and educational policies affecting children and childhood development through the Primary Curriculum and the National Children’s Strategy;

 Key advantages to Ireland